GoogleChrome/developer.chrome.com/site/en/blog/canvas2d/index.md

 ### Filters

 SVG filters are a world unto themselves.
-If they're new to you I highly recommend reading "[The Art Of SVG Filters And Why It Is Awesome](https://www.smashingmagazine.com/2015/05/why-the-svg-filter-is-awesome/)", which shows some of their amazing potential.
+If they're new to you I highly recommend reading [The Art Of SVG Filters And Why It Is Awesome](https://www.smashingmagazine.com/2015/05/why-the-svg-filter-is-awesome/), which shows some of their amazing potential.

 SVG style filters are already available for Canvas2D!
 You just have to be willing to pass the filter as a url pointing to another SVG filter element on the page: